 1. Car Insurance

 Six months later my old insurance broker called trying to get me back and she had found another insurance company who was $200 cheaper than Geico.
 And again it was for the same coverage.
-So just to repeat – I thought I was paying a good rate, but by shopping around I was able to knock over $500 off my car insurance bill. (get quotes here)
+So just to repeat – I thought I was paying a good rate, but by shopping around I was able to knock over $500 off my car insurance bill.
+(Start by getting quotes here)

 2. Save money on gas